tweag/topiary/docs/book/src/cli/usage/visualise.md

 the input file.
 The visualisation output is written to standard out.

 Valid language identifiers, as specified with `--language`, are defined as part of your Topiary configuration.
-Please see the [configuration](../configuration.md) section for more details.
+See the [configuration](../configuration.md) chapter for more details.